Boku, Inc.

-Boku, Inc. is a mobile payments company that allows businesses to collect online payments through both carrier billing and mobile wallets, and is headquartered in San Francisco, California.
-Boku utilizes mobile network operator (carrier) data to enhance the security and user experience for consumers online.
-Boku offers its customers more than 330+ mobile payment types in over 90 countries globally, offering a bank-grade payment system.
+Boku, Inc. is a mobile payments company that allows businesses to collect online payments through both carrier billing and mobile wallets, and is headquartered in London, U.K. Boku utilizes mobile network operator (carrier) data for consumers online.
+Boku operates in over 90 countries globally, offering a bank-grade payment system.

 In 2020, Boku processed over one billion billable transactions and processed over $7 billion in payments volume.

 History

-Boku was founded in 2009 by Mark Britto, Erich Ringewald and Ron Hirson using the combined assets of Mobillcash and Paymo.
-Boku raised a $13 million Series A investment from Khosla Ventures, Index Ventures and Benchmark.
+Boku was founded in 2009 by Mark Britto, Erich Ringewald and Ron Hirson using the combined assets of Mobillcash Ltd. and Paymo, Inc. Boku raised a $13 million Series A investment from Khosla Ventures, Index Ventures and Benchmark.

 A year later, in 2010 Boku raised an additional US$25 million Series C investment, led by DAG Ventures.
 In 2012, Boku raised another US$35 million, Series C investment led by NEA and existing venture capital investors.
 In 2016, Boku again raised an additional US$13.75 million led by a consortium of UK investors along with GMO Payment Gateway.
 In total, Boku has raised more than $91M in venture capital funding from Benchmark Capital, Index Ventures, Khosla Ventures, DAG Ventures, Andreessen Horowitz, New Enterprise Associates, Telefónica, and GMO Payment Gateway.

-On November 20, 2017, Boku listed its shares on the London Stock Exchange (AIM) through £125 million initial public offering.
+On November 20, 2017, Boku listed its shares on the London Stock Exchange (AIM) through an £125 million initial public offering.

 Expansion

 In 2012, Boku launched mobile wallet payments with GCash in the Philippines.

-In 2013, Boku announced the acquisition of Qubecell, India's largest aggregator in carrier billing to grow India as its engineering and technology hub.
+In 2013, Boku announced the acquisition of Indian-based Qubecell.

-In 2014, Boku launched mobile payments for the Sony PlayStation Store, and acquired German-based carrier billing provider Mopay.
+In 2014, Boku launched mobile payments for the Sony PlayStation Store.
+The same year, they acquired German-based carrier billing provider Mopay.

 Boku acquired Mobileview, giving the company access to all four major mobile operators in Italy.
-In 2017 Boku exceeded $1B in annual payment volume for the first time.
+In 2017, Boku exceeded $1B in annual payment volume for the first time.